-Also commonly known as the Hungarian Pointer, the Vizsla was originally refined by the Hungarian state who bred him to be an agile and relentless hunter, who was seriously obedient and loyal.
-He hunted game and other small mammals, and his incredibly high prey drive is still an attribute that he still retains to this day, and he is one of many canines found in the Sporting Group.
+Also commonly known as the Hungarian Pointer, the Hungarian state originally refined the Vizsla.
+They bred him to be an agile and relentless hunter who was seriously obedient and loyal.
+He hunted game and other small mammals.
+His incredibly high prey drive is an attribute that he retains to this day.
+The Vizsla is one of many canines in the Sporting Group.

-The Rhodesian Ridgeback is a newer breed who originates from Rhodesia (now known as Zimbabwe) in South Africa, and he is part of the Hound Group.
-His ancestor, the Khoikhoi, was bred with other African and European dogs, and it was discovered that the offspring with the distinctive ridge were found to possess a unique canine talent in confronting and keeping ferocious lions, leopards and baboons at bay in order to protect his master.
+The Rhodesian Ridgeback is a newer breed that originates from Rhodesia (now known as Zimbabwe) in South Africa, and he is part of the Hound Group.
+His ancestor, the Khoikhoi, was bred with other African and European dogs, and it was discovered that the offspring with the distinctive ridge was found to possess a unique canine talent in confronting and keeping ferocious lions, leopards, and baboons at bay in order to protect his master.

-He first came to America in 1911, and he soon became popular when celebrities such as Patrick Swayze, Grace Kelly and Prince Rainier became Ridgeback owners and raised his profile.
-In 2019, the AKC ranked this breed as the 41st most popular dog breed in America.
+He first came to America in 1911, and he soon became popular when celebrities such as Patrick Swayze, Grace Kelly, and Prince Rainier became Ridgeback owners and raised his profile.
+In 2022, the AKC ranked this breed as the 41st most popular dog breed in America.
 He is still found on working ranches across the world, but he is now more commonly found hunting the best spot on the family sofa.
 He’s also a popular parent breed mix, often getting crossed with a Labrador.

 The Vizsla and the Rhodesian Ridgeback are somewhat similar to an untrained eye, however, there are many distinct differences between them.
 Firstly, the Ridgeback is much larger and formidable in appearance.
 The Vizsla measures between 21 and 24 inches from paw to shoulder, whereas the Ridgeback measures 24 to 27 inches.
-The Vizsla weighs between 44 and 60 pounds, whereas the male and female Ridgeback weighs 70 and 85 pounds respectively, and rarely do they weigh much less than this.
+The Vizsla weighs between 44 and 60 pounds, whereas the male and female Ridgeback weighs 70 and 85 pounds, respectively, and rarely do they weigh much less than this.

 They share a similar color, albeit with different names, and take on a rusty red hue.
 The Vizsla and the Ridgeback both sport a solid coat color, with the exception of a small white chest and toe markings.
-The Vizsla typically has a brown or red nose and the Ridgeback often has darker features, such as a black nose and a black facial mask.
+The Vizsla typically has a brown or red nose, and the Ridgeback often has darker features, such as a black nose and a black facial mask.